-- Create a robust community engagement plan that will carry throughout the design, entitlement, and construction process for the project; - Negotiate in good faith, including such project design and project financing information as necessary for staff to negotiate a transaction; - In consideration for entering into the ENA, the developer will provide Metro a non-refundable fee and will also provide Metro with a deposit to pay Metro's actual costs to negotiate and evaluate the proposal, including certain Metro inhouse and third-party costs; - Report on CBDO, CBO, SBE, DBE, and DVBE participation in the delivery of projects;
+- Create a robust community engagement plan that will carry throughout the design, entitlement and construction process for the project. - Negotiate in good faith, including such project design and project financing information as necessary for staff to negotiate a transaction. - In consideration for entering into the ENA, the developer will provide Metro a non-refundable fee and will also provide Metro with a deposit to pay Metro's actual costs to negotiate and evaluate the proposal, including certain Metro inhouse and third-party costs.